al63/SublimeFiles/README.md

 Directories and files will show up.
 By selecting a directory, Sublime Files will move into the directory.
 By selecting a file, Sublime Files will pop up options that can be applied onto the file.

-Options of note are ".", "..", "~/", and "To Current View/".
+Options of note are ".", "..", "~/", and "\* To current view".

 "."
 Stays in the current directory, and provides potential options for manipulating the current directory.
 (current only allows creating new files into the directory).

-".." navigates one level above the current directory, "~/" goes to the home directory, and "To Current View/" goes to the directory containing the current file being editted.
+".." navigates one level above the current directory, "~/" goes to the home directory, and "\* To current view" goes to the directory containing the current file being editted.